markgbeckett/jupiter_ace/getting_started/machine-code_programming.md

 Note, the Minstrel 4D's SD card interface can happily read multiple files from a TAP file, so you could create a multi-part loader on an emulator and then load it into the Minstrel 4D.
-It is only writing multi-part programs that is not supported.
+It is only writing multi-part programs that is not supported on the 4D.